 IF YOU ARE EASILY OFFENDED by inappropriate words and phrases, please skip this short feature.
+Skip the video, too, Funny & Odd Proverbs in the Bible.
 For your sake and mine.

 That way you won’t have to file your complaint in a comment box or an email.
 And I won’t have to read it and reply.

 There are some proverbs that are funny-funny or funny-odd or funny-uncomfortable in mixed company.

 I’ll post a few of them in this feature.

 Keep in mind that Proverbs is a collection of snippets of advice from the father and grandfather generations of men to the up and coming generation of young men.

 Not all the advice sounds like it came with God’s stamp of approval.
 In fact, some shows up almost verbatim from older collections in Egypt.

 Not all the history and sayings preserved in the Bible have to reflect God’s preferences.
 Some of it reflects human preferences and prejudices and ignorance—preserved for us to read 3,000 years later.

 So, these sayings were getting passed along like sayings we pass along today: “Nothing is certain but death and taxes.”

 We might prefer that the entire Bible read like the masterful and inspired Sermon on the Mount or the poetry of Psalms.
 But some of it reads like this—and I’ll try to ease you into the more unusual matter.